Dr Camille Mathieu

 Research supervision:

 I would welcome research proposals by students that deal with the art, architecture, archaeology, and urbanism of France and its colonies from the eighteenth through the early twentieth century.
-I would specifically encourage students working on drawing, questions of materiality, authenticity, and primitivism to contact me.
+I would specifically encourage students working on concepts of empire, water, materiality, and drawing-as-medium to contact me.